-Maybe this is a little mundane but I’ve been using the cold and snowy weather as an excuse to do some cutting and sewing of leather.
+Maybe this is a little mundane but I've been using the cold and snowy weather as an excuse to do some cutting and sewing of leather.
 I completed a passport wallet and finished up another minimalist wallet design.
 I got the pattern for the larger travel wallet from Tony, the owner/designer at DieselpunkRo.
-He sells finished goods, patterns, and gives a lot of good advice for makers working from his patterns on his Facebook group page.
+He sells … Continue reading More Wallets

-I’m re-sharing an older post of some experimental turnshoes I made quite a few years ago.
+I'm re-sharing an older post of some experimental turnshoes I made quite a few years ago.
 These were based on some Scandinavian examples from the archaeological record.
 They came out pretty good for a first try.
 My only modification would be to tighten the width through the arch and lengthen the toe area slightly.
-I have since learned that this problem has been well-understood for centuries by shoe makers and is why modern shoe lasts often look long and narrow to the amateur eye.
+I … Continue reading Medieval Turnshoes

 So, I hung my leather bottle over the wood stove one evening and awoke to find it very dried out and the wax, hitherto virtually invisible had run to the bottom then onto the hearth.
 While seeking out design ideas, I recalled the excellent tutorial from the Leatherworking Reverend from way down under.
 I hope he doesn’t mind the publicity as I am reposting his Flacket-style bottle design here.
 On my ever growing, rarely shrinking list of things to do!